sequenceplanner/sp-docker/sp_base/README.md

-# ros2 sp base that includes colcon and rust, as well as fastdds
+# ros2 sp base that includes colcon and rust
 A dockerfile base for sequence planner development.

 inside the folder: